Asnivor/DiscTools/README.md

 # DiscTools
 Class libraries for .NET2.0 and .NET4.5.2 that allow you to interogate a PSX or Saturn disc image (based on code from the BizHawk team)

+See the [Releases](https://github.com/Asnivor/DiscTools/releases) page for the latest auto-build release.

 ## Usage (C#):

 * Add a reference to the DiscTools.dll